seedcase-project/seedcase-website/design/architecture/api.md

 ### Use PUT request for uploading one file (csv/txt)

-Here is an example use this API endpoint to upload csv/txt file to Seedcase box
+Here is an example of API endpoint to upload csv/txt file to Seedcase box

 ````
 # API PUT request